mcrovero/effect-nextjs/README.md

 **Alpha warning**: This library is in early alpha and is not ready for production use.

 Typed helpers to build Next.js App Router pages, layouts, server components, and server actions with Effect.
-Compose middlewares as `Context.Tag`s, validate params/search params/input with `Schema`, and run your `Effect` programs with a single call.
+Compose middlewares as `Context.Tag`s, validate params/search params/input with `Schema`, and build your `Effect` programs with a single call.

 ### Getting Started